 We went to the information area to buy an Octopus Card and together with my office mates we all loaded it with HK$200.

 We are equipped with printed MTR maps to avoid getting lost while roaming around in Hong Kong.
-But in Hong Kong airport, tourists can get a copy of this map and other brochures for travel guide in exploring Hong Kong.
+But in Hong Kong airport, tourists can get a copy of this map and other brochures for travel guides in exploring Hong Kong.

 Cityflyer A21 Bus